Domingo Róxas: Casa Róxas

 Even after the Royal Company of the Philippines had liberalized investment in agriculture, it stopped functioning in 1829.
 It was then declared dead in 1834, after the Philippines had just recently been opened up to foreign trade.
-Roxas then established Casa Róxas with his Basque business partner Antonio de Ayala who had just arrived earlier in the Philippines together with his uncle, the Archbishop of Manila José Seguí, O.E.S.A.
-Ayala would also become the husband of Roxas' daughter Margarita.
-Ayala and Margarita's daughter Trinidad Roxas Ayala-Zobel was the wife of Jacob Z. Zobel.
-Casa Roxas focuses on cultivation of coffee, sugar, indigo and, cotton.
-Casa Roxas also manufacture gun power, liquors and castings.
+Roxas then established Casa Róxas with his Basque business partner Antonio de Ayala, who had just arrived earlier in the Philippines together with his uncle, the Archbishop of Manila José Seguí, O.E.S.A.
+Casa Roxas focused on cultivation of coffee, sugar, indigo and, cotton.
+Casa Roxas also manufactured gun power, liquors and castings.

+Ayala, Roxas' business partner, would later become the husband of his eldest daughter Margarita.
+Ayala and Margarita's daughter, Trinidad Roxas Ayala-Zobel, was the wife of Jacobo Z. Zobel.
+Trinidad and Carmen, both Roxas' granddaughers, would later be responsible for the name change to Ayala Corporation.

+Imprisonments

-He was accused in 1823 by the government as a sympathizer of the revolt of Andrés Novales.
+Roxas was accused in 1823 by the government as a sympathizer of the revolt of Andrés Novales.
 He was accused again in 1841 uprising of Hermano Pule.
 He was an easy target because of his enlightenment ideas influenced by Sociedad Económica de los Amigos del País that originated in the Spanish Peninsula.
 It manifested through his advocacies for reforms which he sees would benefit the natives and the creoles.
 In 1842, he was arrested for the third and final time in Fort Santiago.
-His daughter Margarita then, sailed to the Spanish peninsula to personally ask Isabella II Queen of Spain for her fathers release.
-The Queen ordered the immediate release of his father but Roxas already died back in Fort Santiago in 1843.
+His daughter Margarita then sailed to the Spanish peninsula to personally ask Isabella II Queen of Spain for her fathers release.
+The Queen ordered the immediate release of her father, but Roxas had already died back in Fort Santiago in 1843.